MichaelvanGompel/mprog_module5/README.md

 # mprog_module5

-Last C programming assignment for the minor programming at the UvA Implements a dictionary's functionality
+Last C programming assignment for the minor programming at the UvA.

+Implements a dictionary's functionality